 Most of us have been lucky enough to catch any errors or problems with our aquarium to prevent a catastrophic ending to our pride and joy.
-But for those who have been away or not paying attention, a total loss of corals, fish or both is devastating.
+But for those who have been away, or not paying attention, a total loss of corals, fish, or both is completely devastating!

-Tank crashes force many people to leave this hobby mainly due to their lack of experience and causing the crash.
-For us, however, it is great because you can pick up some great bargains on the second-hand market.
+Tank crashes force many people to leave this hobby mainly due to their lack of experience or attention and causing the crash.
+For the rest of us, however, it is a great opportunity to pick up some great bargains on the second-hand market!

 Many people do re-start their aquarium again, hopefully learning from their mistakes and proper research and education is key.